Wealize/frontend-template/README.md

-# A template to bootstrap TNP Frontend projects
+# A template to bootstrap Wealize Frontend projects

 ## Template info, delete after use the template